spyysalo/bionlp_st_2011_supporting/README.md

 of several targets in parallel is not supported (best way I can come up while writing this is running a service somewhere else and allowing Make to send requests to it).

+In hindsight I regret inserting "Parse failed!" as a replacement for failed parses.
+This choice may appear reasonably at first sight since it makes sure that the participants can simply assume the style of the input further down the line.
+But it is really a case of silencing errors, instead a clear marking such as PARSE\_FAILED should be used since it ensures that the participants will take action and note the issue instead of potentially missing it and potentially leading to problems with for example alignment further down the line.

+While make provides some methods to parallalise the workflow it is still somewhat lacking in regards to how it enables high-performing workflows.
+Many parsers have high start-up costs and starting a new process for each target may induce a higher degree of redundancy but in the case for a parser like GDep it causes the execution time to be prolonged by a factor in the hundreds.
+This is a problem if what you desire is a high-performing workflow and would require you to take another approach.

 ## Contact ##
 For questions regarding these scripts, how they work in relation to the